2. Set up your project locally¶

 docker build .

-This project will use Django 3.1.x.
-We can install Django and its Python dependencies by using pip
+This application will use Django 3.1.x.
+We can install Django and its Python dependencies by using pip to process a list of requirements.
+Create a new file requirements.txt in the application and list Django:

 WORKDIR /app